axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/input-file/README.md

 Based on the string-valued attribute `icon`, interpreted as icon name, an icon will be rendered.
 To see the full list of possible icons, see the [axa-icon](https://github.com/axa-ch/patterns-library/blob/develop/src/components/10-atoms/icon/README.md) README.

-### onClick
+### onChange

-The function-valued attribute `onClick` can be used as a callback prop for React and other frameworks.
+The function-valued attribute `onChange` can be used as a callback prop for React and other frameworks.